Coming up we’ll delve into a small school district trying to get a bond passed for the third time.

 But first, grain elevators across the country store billions of bushels of farm products like corn and wheat.
 They’re a staple of rural communities.
 But the dust that piles up in grain storage facilities is highly combustible – it can be six times more explosive than gun powder.
 Just one spark can send a blast that will shake the ground for miles.

-Hallsville School District is expecting voters’ support as it puts the school bond issue on a ballot for the third time.
-The April 2 ballot issue would increase the school tax levy by about 5 cents to finance a $2 million bond, down from the $4.3 million the district asked for last April and August.
+Now, in the small town of Hallsville, Mo., the school district is hoping the third time is a charm as it puts a school bond issue on a ballot for, well, the third time.
+The April 2 ballot issue would increase the school tax levy by about 5 cents to finance a $2 million bond for campus improvements.
+That’s down from the $4.3 million the district asked for last April and August.

 Hallsville School District Superintendent John Robertson says more than half of the $2 million will go toward tearing down and replacing the science, and health and fitness classrooms.
 He estimates about $300,000 to $500,000 will be used on security cameras, entrances and other safety improvements.

 “Certainly the tragedy in Sandy Hook in December really brought all those things to life," he says.
 "So in our public meetings, we had a lot of discussions about the security in our buildings and certainly there are some things we need to do to make that better.”

 The vice president of the Parent Teacher Organization Shanda Nichols says as a parent, safety is the biggest issue on her mind.
 Another concern Nichols has is the outdated equipment in the current science classrooms and labs.
 The last upgrade occurred in 1980.